The Sweet Tradition of Cutting Your Wedding Cake

 - Is a close-up of your hands on the knife important?

 With the Mike Staff Productions Team Approach, you’ll never have to worry about your photographer & videographer competing for the best shot.
-We guarantee our videographers, photographers, and DJs will work together to make sure your wedding will be remembered…for all the right reasons.
+When you book our wedding services, we guarantee our videographers, photographers, and DJs will work together to make sure your wedding will be remembered…for all the right reasons.

 Wedding Cake And Your Budget